leomarcov/debian-openbox/README.md

 # debian-openbox
-Script to install minimal Openbox enviroment in Debian 10
+Script to install minimal Openbox enviroment in Debian 10 Buster.